 ʻĀ – Brown Booby

-Stated-recognized | Indigenous |
+| Stated-recognized | Indigenous |

-NatureServe Heritage Rank | G3 – Vulnerable |
+| NatureServe Heritage Rank | G3 – Vulnerable |

-North American Waterbird Conservation Plan |
+| North American Waterbird Conservation Plan |

 High Concern |

-IUCN Red List Ranking | Vulnerable Regional Seabird Conservation Plan USFWS 2005 |
+| IUCN Red List Ranking | Vulnerable Regional Seabird Conservation Plan USFWS 2005 |

-Stated-recognized | Indigenous |
+| Stated-recognized | Indigenous |

-NatureServe Heritage Rank | G3 – Vulnerable |
+| NatureServe Heritage Rank | G3 – Vulnerable |

-North American Waterbird Conservation Plan |
+| North American Waterbird Conservation Plan |

 High Concern |

-IUCN Red List Ranking | Vulnerable Regional Seabird Conservation Plan USFWS 2005 |
+| IUCN Red List Ranking | Vulnerable Regional Seabird Conservation Plan USFWS 2005 |

-There are four brown booby subspecies.
+There are four Brown Booby subspecies.
 They have a pantropical distribution.
-It is a large, striking seabird and of the four brown booby species, there is one that resides in Hawaiʻi.
-The Hawaiian name, ʻā, is the same name shared with other Hawaiian booby congeners–the Masked Booby and the Red-footed Booby–due to their similar body characteristics such as beak, feet, tail, and relative size.
+It is a large, striking seabird, and of the four Brown Booby species, there is one that resides in Hawaiʻi.
+The Hawaiian name, ‘Ā, is the same name shared with other Hawaiian booby congeners–the Masked Booby and the Red-footed Booby–due to their similar body characteristics such as beak, feet, tail, and relative size.

 Individuals have long pointed wings and a relatively short, wedge-shaped tail.
-Adult males and females are overall dark brown with a white belly and underwings along with a sharp demarcation across the lower breast between the white belly and brown of their neck.
+Adult males and females are overall dark brown with a white belly and underwings, along with a sharp demarcation across the lower breast between the white belly and the brown of their neck.
 They also have a large bill with yellow legs and feet for females, and grayish-green in males; females are larger than males.

 Most return to their natal colony to breed and usually nest in small colonies of tens of hundreds of pairs.
 As one of the only two ground-nesting booby species—the other is the Masked Booby (Sula dactylatra)—it is the only one that builds a nest as the construction is an important part of courtship.
 Nests are constructed from whatever is available including branches, seabird bones, and human debris.

-‘Ā (brown booby) are residents of NWHI as well as on the offshore isles of the main Hawaiian Islands such as, for example, Moku Manu, Lehua and possibly on the island of O‘ahu on the cliffs of Ulupa‘u Head at the Kāne‘ohe Bay Marine Corps Base.
+‘Ā (Brown Booby) are residents of NWHI as well as on the offshore isles of the main Hawaiian Islands, such as, for example, Moku Manu, Lehua, and possibly on the island of O‘ahu on the cliffs of Ulupa‘u Head at the Kāne‘ohe Bay Marine Corps Base.

 On Kure, they can usually be found on the interior sections of the atoll where there is open ground and sometimes near shrubs for shading.